-This is the most significant expense of the program.
-PCIL contracts for processing and proper end-of-life management of postconsumer paint collected in the program.
+This will be the most significant expense of the program.
+PCMD contracts for processing and proper end-of-life management of postconsumer paint collected in the program.
 Expenses are forecasted based upon various vendor proposals for processing paint.
-See further details on transportation expenses below.
+See further details on processing expenses below.